 A problem-solving course that utilizes object-based software design using Java.
 Topics include code modularity and reusability, recursion, data storage, and the empirical and theoretical comparison of elementary algorithms.
 The lab component focuses on programming as a tool for solving problems and simulating real-world events.

 Prerequisite: 131 or one year of object oriented programming in Java and instructor's permission.
 Three hours classroom and two hours laboratory a week.
-This course fulfills either the DIV III lab science distribution requirement or QR graduation requirement.
+This course fulfills either the Lab Sciences (Division III) distribution requirement or QR graduation requirement.
 Offered every semester.

 203 Special Topics

 Topics to be announced when offered.
 Possible topics include: Cyber Security, Robotics, Programming Challenges and others depending upon faculty and student interest.

 Prerequisite dependent on topic.
 One-half or one course credit.

 Prerequisite: permission of the instructor.
 One-half or one course credit.

 232 Data Structures and Problem Solving

 An advanced problem-solving course that focuses on the design and analysis of data structures including lists, stacks, queues, trees, and hash tables.
 Concepts in generic programming are also introduced.
 The lab component focuses on the implementation of data structures and their application to solving complex problems.